evolvingstuff/vdw2/content/posts/sciam-no-benefit-from-more-than-20-ng-of-vitamin-d-nope.md

 "...noting that the majority of the population is just fine at 16 ng/ml."

-"...Levels have actually risen since <sup>[2010]</sup>"  Actually, levels <a href="/posts/4-reasons-why-vitamin-d-levels-are-crashinghave-fallen" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: 4 Reasons why Vitamin D levels are crashing|have fallen">4 Reasons why Vitamin D levels are crashing|have fallen</a>
+"...Levels have actually risen since <sup>[2010]</sup>"  Actually, levels <a href="/posts/4-reasons-why-vitamin-d-levels-are-crashing" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: 4 Reasons why Vitamin D levels are crashing">have fallen</a>

 Describes the failure of 4 trials that used too little vitamin D